richardeus1/crypto-bot/README.md

 Step 6: Install pandas: pip install pandas

-Step 7: On Jupyter, create a new python file
+Step 7: On Jupyter, create a new python file and call it cryptoBot

 Step 8: Add the code in the new python file (I added it in a separate row each line of code, but you can add it all in the same row)